snok/drf-openapi-tester/README.rst

 --------------

 This package is a utility for testing Django Swagger documentation.

-Its aim is to make it easy for developers to catch and correct API documentation errors.
+Its aim is to make it easy for developers to catch and correct any API documentation errors.

 Features
 --------